dineshfooty2911/EndToEnd-Walmart-Analytics/README.md

 •	By leveraging the powerful Spark engine, Databricks optimizes data processing, ensuring that analytics are performed efficiently and effectively.
 This leads to faster insights and more dynamic data manipulation capabilities.

 **Enhances Analytical Accuracy:**

 •	The initial phase of data cleaning and preparation in Databricks sets the stage for high-quality analytics.
 By ensuring the data is precise and cleansed, Databricks creates a robust foundation for subsequent analysis.

-Azure Databricks serves as a crucial tool in your project, adeptly handling complex transformations and elevating the quality of analytics.

 In this project, data transformation plays a pivotal role in refining the raw datasets into forms that are more suitable for analysis.
 Using Azure Databricks, specific transformation tasks are applied to the Walmart datasets, enhancing their analytical value.

 **Objectives of Data Transformation:**
 *Enhance Data Accuracy:* Refine and correct the data to improve its accuracy for analysis.

 *Facilitate Analysis:* Transform the data into formats that are easier to analyze and interpret.

 *Data Integration and Segmentation:* Split and combine data to achieve a more comprehensive analytical view.

 ### Transformation Tasks: